 - ENERGY SAVINGS – LEDs use up to 40% less energy than traditional HPS systems to deliver the same light levels.

-- OPTICAL DESIGN FREEDOM – LED optics offer exceptional design flexibility in terms of light level, color spectrum and distribution pattern.
+- OPTICAL DESIGN FREEDOM – LED optics offer exceptional design flexibility in terms of light level, colour spectrum and distribution pattern.

-- SPECTRAL TUNING – LED Fixtures offer multiple color spectral variations–each specifically designed to elicit the desired plant response– including leaf size and stem elongation, chlorophyll concentration, pigment concentration, branching and early / late flowering.
+- SPECTRAL TUNING – LED Fixtures offer multiple colour spectral variations.
+Each specifically designed to elicit the desired plant response.
+Including leaf size and stem elongation, chlorophyll concentration, pigment concentration, branching and early/late flowering.
 Plant response times are also often faster with LEDs.

-- HEAT MANAGEMENT – LED fixtures produce less heat and can be placed closer to plants–enabling higher light intensities, without excessive heat.
+- HEAT MANAGEMENT – Since LED fixtures produce less heat growers can place them closer to the plants –enabling higher light intensities, without excessive heat.
 Reduced heat also translates into reduced water consumption.

 - LONG LIFE, LOW MAINTENANCE – LEDs last much longer than HPS lamps, and require far less maintenance.